 Food Security Projects

 CCRVI engages in various programs intended and designed to help foster a deeper awareness of the inter-relationships between humans and the rest of the natural world which surrounds and feeds us while encouraging a stronger experience of “we are all in this together” regarding our food supply.
+The Villiage of Veggies project is the first of many ways that we hope will create a more localized "food shed" for our area.
+These current "connection lists" are just the beginning.
+They are intended to provide a dynamic resource structure into which people can add information, find others, learn, etc. We invite you to help expand these lists by sending us your offerings, questions, and feedback as these lists develop.